knpuniversity/rest/knpu/episode1/testing.rst

     Hat-tip to `Phil Sturgeon`_ and `Ben Corlett`_ who originally created this file for Phil's `Build APIs you Won't Hate`_ book.

+    Also, a KnpU (Johan de Jager) user has ported the ApiFeatureContext to work with Guzzle 6 and Behat 3.
+You can find it here: `https://github.com/thejager/behat-api-feature-context`_.

 To sum it up: we write human readable sentences, Behat executes a function for each line and those functions use Guzzle to make real HTTP requests.
 Behat is totally kicking butt for us!